gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

   where `[$YOUR_USER_NAME]` has to be substituted with your appropriate user name in your computer.
 You will see that a newly created `/IT-For-Business-And-Finance-2019-20` is created in your `/Desktop` folder.

+3. Create the _ITForBusAndFin2020_env_ Conda environment importing the `ITForBusAndFin2020_env_setup.yml` file that you find in the newly created `/IT-For-Business-And-Finance-2019-20` folder.
+Switch to this environment.

 ## How to work at home (things to do everytime) <a name="wfh"></a>
 When you are at home and want to study for this class, you can do the following: